 Unlike a human, there are certain restrictions on what a pet can do.
 They can’t talk about how they love your product, or unbox the products themselves (those some have tried!).
 But this allows you as a brand to let the owner and their pets be creative and authentic with their campaign approach: Maybe a short video of the pets playing with your product, or a silly selfie with the owner, or a skit where the pets are the main actors.

-Choosing the right influencers
+Choosing the right pet influencers

 Choosing the right petfluencers is just as important as choosing the right lifestyle or beauty influencers for your brand.

 Size: Generally, the bigger the influencer, the larger the compensation, and the more competitive it is for brands to partner with.
 Fortunately, an influencer’s size doesn’t determine everything – and it’s the same for pet influencers.
 In fact, micro-influencers have been on the rise and have been proven to have higher engagements in campaigns.
-Plus, there are a ton of untapped potentials in the micro and midsize markets, especially for a new and fast-growing niche like pet influencers.
+Plus, there are is a ton of untapped potential in the micro and midsize markets, especially for a new and fast-growing niche like pet influencers.

 Engagements: It’s important for brands to partner with influencers who have a close relationship with their audience, and that includes metrics like likes, comments, shares, etc. As mentioned above, pet influencers tend to have a higher engagement rate (which is the percentage of average engagement over the number of total followers).